Multi-Cap Mutual Funds

 In order to manage your money, mutual funds will charge an expense ratio.
 The Securities Exchange Board (SEBI) has set out the limit for the expense ratio to be not more than 1.05%.
 The multi-cap mutual funds have an active management style in order to extract and accumulate exceptional gains owing to market opportunities.
 In multi-cap funds, the expense ratios might be slightly higher in comparison to purely large cap/ small caps.
 However, the high costs/ expense ratios will be more than made up for by the high returns of the multi-cap funds.

 Multi-Cap funds have been adjudged to be best suited to individuals with a medium to long-term investment horizon in mind.
-The equity schemes is essentially a very diverse fund coming up with a minimum lock-in period of 3 years.
+The equity schemes are essentially a very diverse fund coming up with a minimum lock-in period of 3 years.
 In the short run like any other fund, multi-cap funds experience a lot of fluctuations which tend to iron out in the long run.
-If an investor chooses a multi-cap fund for an investment they should be comfortable sticking with their investment for a time-period specified as per the scheme.
+If an investor chooses a multi-cap fund for an investment they should be comfortable sticking with their investment for a time period specified as per the scheme.

 Multi-Cap Funds have been named among some of the most ideal wealth creators in comparison to pure market cap funds like big-cap funds.
-The dynamic and active investment strategy of these funds, they could potentially facilitate greater wealth generation in order to achieve long-term financial goals like children’s education/retirement planning/ children’s wedding among others.
+The dynamic and active investment strategy of these funds could potentially facilitate greater wealth generation in order to achieve long-term financial goals like children’s education/retirement planning/ children’s wedding among others.
 The multi-cap funds have been touted to be a haven for high to moderate risk funds with high returns.
 Stories of many individuals retiring early due to smart investments made by them come to mind when thinking of multi-cap funds.

 Fund Manager and History